 Years 3 and 4 are spent on the execution and completion of the 50,000-word thesis.
 During those two years, a team of supervisors provide support to the student as s/he works on designing, implementing and writing up the research project.
 Seminars, workshops and an Easter School on Data Analysis also provide structure and support to the student.
 In consultation with his/her supervisor, the student will also undertake 2 3 modules designed to develop his/her academic and professional skills.

 PAC Code: MH06G

-Students should select the stream they intend to take when applying via PAC, please select either: Educational Leadership or Teacher Education
+Students should select the stream they intend to take when applying via PAC, please select either Educational Leadership, Teacher Education or Curriculum Studies.

 - Uploaded Documentation: Certified copies of all official transcripts of results for all non-Maynooth University qualifications listed MUST accompany the application.
 Failure to do so will delay your application being processed.
 Applicants must have a recognised primary degree which is considered equivalent to Irish university primary degree level.